Motion Detector vs. Presence Detector

 Cons

-• Most motion detector are restricted to a small area, typically about room size
+• Coverage Limits: Most motion detectors are restricted to a small area, typically room size.

-• Most motion detectors on loops may not always be effective.
+• Outdated Varieties: Older motion detectors, such as those hardwired on a loop, may not always be effective.

 Pros